Illinois Labor Laws – Wage and Hour

 Information about Illinois voting leave laws may now be found on our Illinois Leave Laws page.

-Illinois law does not require employers to provide employees with severance pay.
+Illinois labor laws do not require employers to provide employees with severance pay.
 If an employer chooses to provide severance benefits, it must comply with the terms of its established policy or employment contract.